grafov/kiwi/README.md

 ## Features offered by structered logging and logfmt generally and by Kiwi particularly

-Shortly: both humans and robots will love it!

-Briefly:

 * simple format with explicit key for each log message (*logfmt* like) for high readability by humans
 * optional JSON format that liked by machines
 * there are not nailed levels, not hardcoded fields in the format